shmish111/shmish111.github.io/_posts/2014-08-10-configuring-rest-api-endpoint-in-angular.md

 {% include JB/setup %}
 I've been slowly plodding away learning javascript and the associated ecosystem recently and I have to say the speed with which the community develops new tools and libraries is awesome.
 I'm not really a big fan of javascript as a language but it is fun writing an Angular JS app.
 The trouble with this speed though is that documentation and examples tend to be a bit thin on the ground, hence this post which can hopefully help someone in a similar situation.

-Here's the situation.
 You have a single page Angular JS app which is backed by a RESTfull API.
 You would like to be able to run the app without the API service running, using just dummy data.
 I think there's probably an infinite number of ways to do this with angular and I went through quite a few of them but here is what I found worked best for my situation.

 * Services that interact with the API use a wrapper service around $http
 * The wrapper service simply adds a prefix to the url using an angular variable